UTLogin Best Practices

 Web Policy Agent

-- Since UTLogin headers contain Category 1 data, as defined by the Data Classification Standard, these data must be handled in accordance with the university’s Information Resources Use and Security Policy.
+- Since UTLogin headers contain Confidential data, these data must be handled in accordance with the university’s Information Resources Use and Security Policy.

 - When possible, Web resources that do not require EID authentication, such as image files, should be stored within a single directory on a server, or within children of a single directory.